ASSOCIATE PROF. DR. ROSILA BEE BINTI MOHD HUSSAIN

 Biography | |

 Rosila Bee Mohd Hussain is currently an Associate Prof. at the Department of Anthropology and Sociology, University of Malaya, Kuala Lumpur.
 She completed her PhD from The University of Western Australia.
 Her areas of research interest include social inequality, identity, youth, cross-cultural study and contemporary social issues (social capital, disability studies, gender and social threats).
-Her expert opinions on various sociological issues has often been shared on various media platforms like newspapers, talk shows and and radio interviews in Malaysia.
+Her expert opinions on various sociological issues have often been shared on various media platforms like newspapers, talk shows and radio interviews in Malaysia.
 She has also completed and secured internal and external grants in the past years in relation to youth, social inequality and identity issues.
 Among others are UMRG (UM), FRGS (Malaysia), Ungku Aziz Centre for Development Studies and Japan Society for the Promotion Science (JSPS) as Research Collaborator.
 She has also published more than 50 journal articles, book chapters and proceedings from her research to share.
 Her current research work centers on social threats, lifestyle and risk society. |

 Publication